azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Publish the ChatMessageSentimentProcessorFunction Function App to the Function App you had provisioned for it
+1. Publish the ChatMessageSentimentProcessorFunction Function App to the Function App you had provisioned for it.

 #### Exit criteria

-- The Output dialog indicates your publish was successful
+- The Output dialog indicates your publish was successful.

 ### Task 2: Publish the ChatWebApp

 #### Tasks to complete

-1. Publish the ChatWebApp to the Web App you had provisioned for it
+1. Publish the ChatWebApp to the Web App you had provisioned for it.

 #### Exit criteria